 Then remove the back bodice, ( the one without any markings ) and keep it aside. this is the back pattern.

-On the top piece you have now, with all the markings you have made, you should continue to make the front pattern – if you find my instructions confusing do whatever you want to do. 🙂
+On the top piece you have now, with all the markings you have made, you should continue to make the front pattern.

 A-B = Full length needed + 2″

-Mark A-D which is the armhole depth as per the table below
+Mark A-E which is the armhole depth Mark 7.5 ” or as per the table below

 Mark A-C Neck width as per the table below.
 This is a very conservative meaurement ie it is tight .
 If you want a loose neck you may increase this measurement as per your preference.
 (C-S which is front neck depth can be taken as per table or as per your preference .
 I usually like a 6.5 ” depth.
 Again this is preference of the wearer.